axtux/data-diode/src/external/README.md

 ```bash
 $ make run
 ```
 This will launch web server on `0.0.0.0:8888`.
 IP and port can be changed in `Makefile`.
+You can make test requests using [RESTer browser extension](https://github.com/frigus02/RESTer).

 ## Installation
-To install the server to production, copy `index.php`, `config.php` and `config.json` files to your web server root directory.
+To install the server in production, copy `index.php`, `config.php` and `config.json` files to your web server root directory.
+If you want to manage users from a web interface, you can also copy `admin.php`.

 ## Usage
 ### Authentication